Arianna Foster

 Is Sirloin As Tender As a Filet?

-No, sirloin is not as tender as a filet.
+No, sirloin is not a tender cut as a filet mignon.
 Because it has so little connective tissue and low fat content, filet mignon has a very tender texture and is considered the most tender of all steaks.
-Sirloin steak is slightly less tender than filet but still offers a lovely flavor and an enjoyable texture when cooked correctly.

 References: